 - “Have you ever felt you should cut back on drinking?” – A question like this requires a lot of honesty, which they might not be ready to face.
 So, if they answer “yes”, then that is a good sign that they are opening up to you.

-- “Have you ever gotten annoyed by others criticizing your drinking habits?” – If asking a question like this create upset and anger, then there is a good chance the person is a problem drinker.
+- “Have you ever gotten annoyed by others criticizing your drinking habits?” – If asking a question like this creates upset and anger, then there is a good chance the person is a problem drinker.

 - Some drinkers keep these feelings to themselves, and then you won't be able to use this sign to determine if they really have a problem.
-However, if a drinker expresses guilt, apologizes every time they drink or makes promises to you to stop drinking and then continues to drink, that drinker is probably a problem drinker.
+However, if a drinker expresses guilt, apologizes every time they drink, or makes promises to you to stop drinking and then continues to drink, that drinker is probably a problem drinker.

 In addition to these questions, you can look for several signs that may be indicators of alcohol use disorder (AUD).
-While alcohol dependence and AUD are not the same condition, those who struggle with AUD can become compulsive drinkers and their condition can escalate rapidly.
+While alcohol dependence and AUD are not the same conditions, those who struggle with AUD can become compulsive drinkers and their condition can escalate rapidly.

 - Drinking more alcohol, or for longer than intended.